deas/gcp-audit-functions/examples/harden_sa_v1/README.md

-# GCP Audit Labeling - PubSub Example
+# GCP Audit Service Account Hardening - PubSub Example

 This example demonstrates how to use the
 [root module][root-module] and the